ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

    // Optional human-readable reason for the change.
 Typically most
    // useful on bans and knocks.
    opaque [[reason]];
+   optional<Certificate> follower_server_certificate;
 } UserEvent;
 ~~~

 **Additional validation rules**:

 * Rules described by {{invites}}, {{joins}}, {{leaves}}, {{bans}}, {{knocks}}.
+* The proposal MUST be authenticated as an MLS message based on the room's
+  underlying MLS group.

 > **TODO**: Include validation rules for permissions.